CodeShayk/Schemio/README.md

 ```

 #### Tranformer Class
-The purpose of the transformer is to map the data fetched by the linked query class to relevant schema section of the entity to be data hydrated.
+The purpose of the transformer class is to map the data fetched by the linked query class to mapped object graph of the entity.

-- To define a transformer class for the schema path, you need to derive from `BaseTransformer<TD, T> : ITransformer
+To define a transformer class, you need to implement `BaseTransformer<TD, T>`
-        where T : IEntity
+- where T is Entity implementing `IEntity`. eg. Customer.
-        where TD : IQueryResult`
-- The output of the linked query serves as input to the transformer to map data to configured section of the entity in context.
+- where TD is Query Result from associated Query implementing `IQueryResult` in EntitySchema definition.
+This is the query result obtained from the query, the transformer will consume to map to the relevant object graph of the Entity.

-> Step 3 - Use the DataProvider class to get the entity with hydrated data based on configuration and passed in context paratemer with relevant schema paths.
+> Please Note: Every `Query` type in the `EntitySchema` definition should have a complementing `Transformer` type.

+Below is the snippet from `CustomerSchema` definition.
+> .Map<CustomerQuery, CustomerTransform>(For.Paths("customer/id", "customer/customercode", "customer/customername"))

+The transformer should `map` `data` to only the `schema` mapped `sections` of the `object graph`.

+In below example, `CustomerTransformer` (transformer) is implemented to transform `Customer` (entity) with `CustomerResult` (query result) obtained from `CustomerQuery` (query) execution.

+The transformer maps data to only `XPath` mapped sections of Customer object grapgh - `customer/id`, `customer/customercode`, `customer/customername`

 ```
-var
+public class CustomerTransform : BaseTransformer<CustomerResult, Customer>
+    {
+        public override Customer Transform(CustomerResult queryResult, Customer entity) {
+            var customer = entity ?? new Customer();
+            customer.CustomerId = queryResult.Id;
+            customer.CustomerName = queryResult.CustomerName;
+            customer.CustomerCode = queryResult.CustomerCode;
+            return customer;
+        }
+    }
 ```

 ### DataProvider Setup